Yordan Alvarez Player Props: Astros vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.18 team ERA ranks 14th across all league pitching staffs.
+- The Brewers' 4.09 team ERA ranks 14th among all MLB pitching staffs.

-- The Brewers allow the fourth-most home runs in baseball (66 total, 1.4 per game).
+- Brewers pitchers combine to give up 66 total home runs at a clip of 1.4 per game (to rank 25th in baseball).

-- Rea makes the start for the Brewers, his seventh of the season.
-He is 0-3 with a 5.52 ERA and 25 strikeouts in 31 2/3 innings pitched.
+- Houser (0-0 with a 3.07 ERA and 11 strikeouts in 14 2/3 innings pitched) gets the start for the Brewers, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.